-History of II in Minnesota
+History of Ignition Interlock in Minnesota

-Minnesota has implemented increasingly large pilot programs to test and develop a statewide program (see also Table 1).
-These efforts have provided the state the opportunity to gain significant knowledge on how to effectively implement an II program.
+Minnesota has implemented increasingly large pilot programs to test and develop a statewide program (see also Table 1, pg11).
+These efforts provided the state the opportunity to gain significant knowledge on how to effectively implement an II program.